jespfra/CADET-Julia/README.md

 # CADET-Julia
  CADET-Julia is an implementation of the Discontinuous Galerkin Spectral Element method found in CADET.

- CADET-Julia is a fast and accurate solver for solving (Typically) chromatography models.
+ CADET-Julia is a fast and accurate solver for solving (typically) chromatography models.

  For more details about CADET, see [github.com/modsim/CADET](https://github.com/modsim/CADET) or their [webpage](https://cadet.github.io/master/index.html#)